Paint The Kitchen Red

 Instant Pot Chicken Tinga rice bowl in orange bowl with chicken tinga tacos and nachos in the background

-So what is chicken tinga?
-Chicken Tinga is an authentic recipe (known as tinga de pollo) that comes from the state of Puebla in Mexico, which is best known for mole.
-Chicken Tinga is a shredded chicken recipe that’s cooked with smoky chipotle peppers, spices, onions, and tomatoes.
+This chicken tinga Instant Pot recipe was adapted from an authentic recipe (known as tinga de pollo) from the state of Puebla in Mexico, which is best known for mole.

 This Instant Pot chipotle chicken recipe can be made with pork or beef too.
 Serve the chipotle flavored meat in tacos, burritos, enchiladas, on a tostada or nachos, or as part of a rice bowl.